dooreelko/anthill/README.md

 This approach has the advantage of maximally utilising the target platform.

 The main drawback is that a solution, designed, for instance, with AWS services in mind, is not immediately convertible to Azure.
-And it costs to develop same thing several times.
+And making the code portable afterwards is not easy.

 Effectively, this is the sweet vendor lock-in.
 Sweet, for the vendor.